kwg/InfiniteArtGallery/README.md

 # InfiniteArtGallery
-In its current and private form, InfiniteArtGallery should be considered propritery and the property of its authors and Southwestern University.
-This will need to be updated once a decision is made about the opening of the source code to the public.

-This project includes code that was directly derived from MM-NEAT (c) 2014 The University of Texas and 2016 Southwestern University

 ## About
 The Infinite Art Gallery is an experimental project to generate various forms of artwork using evoloving neural networks.
 This work expands on methods developed by Picbreeder: A Case Study in Collaborative Evolutionary Exploration of Design Space (Secretan et al 2008), Evolving 3D objects with a generative encoding inspired by developmental biology (Clune and Lipson 2011), and AnimationBreeder and ThreeDimensionalAnimationBreeder (Tweaser, Gillespie, and Schrum 2018) in its curent form, and has planned features based on Interactively Evolving Compositional Sound Synthesis Networks (Jónsson, Hoover, and Risi 2015) and Unshackling Evolution: Evolving Soft Robots with Multiple Materials and a Powerful Generative Encoding (Cheney, et al 2013)

+This project includes code that was directly derived from MM-NEAT (c) 2014 The University of Texas and 2016 Southwestern University

 ## Installation
 This repository holds a Unity project that should open directly in the Unity Editor.
 It was developed using version 2018.x and has only been tested in those environments.
 This can be imported into the editor and built from there for the target platform.
 Currenly, the alpha builds have been tested and known to work on PC (x64) and Mac.